How to spot lumpy skin disease, what to do if you suspect it and measures to prevent its spread.

 It has never been present in Great Britain.

-Lumpy skin disease is a notifiable disease.
-That means if you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+Lumpy skin disease is a notifiable animal disease.
+If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 In Wales, contact 0300 303 8268.
 In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.

 How to spot lumpy skin disease